syncfusion-content/uwp-docs/uwp/SfAccordion/Selection-Mode.md

 # Expansion Modes

 `SfAccordion` provides a property `SelectionMode` that helps to decide the number of items that can be expanded or selected at a time.
-The values of `SelectionMode` are
+The values of SelectionMode's are

 1. One
 2. OneOrMore